devopsrandom333/exam-infra/README.md

 # Readme
-I did task Basis pipeline (10 poeng), Docker (20 poeng) and Overvåkning, varsling og Metrics (20 poeng) and with maven caching
+I did task Basis pipeline (10 poeng), Docker (20 poeng) and Overvåkning, varsling og Metrics (20 poeng) and with maven caching in build for the extra points

 ##
-Remember to set emails and variabels that you might need.
-I removed mine since they contained my email.
-So check the providers need an email for statuscake username and heroku email
+input your credentials in the heroku_provider.tf and statuscake.tf and needed keys in credentials_example.yml